Long Beach, New York: 20th century

 In 1906, William H. Reynolds, a 39-year-old real estate developer and former state senator, became involved in the area.
 Reynolds had already developed four Brooklyn neighborhoods (Bedford–Stuyvesant, Borough Park, Bensonhurst, and South Brownsville), as well as Coney Island's Dreamland, the world's largest amusement park at the time.
 Reynolds also owned a theatre and produced plays.

 He gathered investors, and acquired the oceanfront from private owners and the rest of the island from the Town of Hempstead in 1907; he planned to build a boardwalk, homes, and hotels.
 Reynolds had a herd of elephants marched in from Dreamland, ostensibly to help build the Long Beach Boardwalk; he had created an effective publicity stunt.
 Dredges created a channel 1000 ft wide on the north side of the island to provide access by large steamboats and seaplanes to transport more visitors; the new waterway was named Reynolds Channel.
 To ensure that Long Beach lived up to his billing it "The Riviera of the East", he required each building to be constructed in an "eclectic Mediterranean style", with white stucco walls and red-clay tile roofs.
 He built a theatre called Castles by the Sea, with the largest dance floor in the world, for dancers Vernon and Irene Castle.

 After Reynolds' corporation went bankrupt in 1918, the restrictions were lifted.
 The new town attracted wealthy business people and entertainers from New York and Hollywood.

 On July 29, 1907, a fire broke out at the Long Beach Hotel and burned it to the ground.
 Of the 800 guests, eight were injured by jumping from windows, and one woman died.
 The fire was blamed on defective electric wiring.
 A church, several cottages, and the bathing pavilion were also destroyed.
 Trunks belonging to the guests, which had been piled on the sand to form "dressing rooms", were looted by thieves.
 A dozen waiters and others were apprehended by the police, who recovered $20,000 worth of jewelry and other stolen property.

-The community became an incorporated village in 1913 and a city in 1922.
+The community became an incorporated village in 1913.
+Seeking further autonomy, the growing village re-incorporated – this time as a city – in 1922, effectively separating it completely from the Town of Hempstead.